GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

   Dynamically changing styles becomes way easier with constructable style sheets.
 And adds support for Progressive Web Apps on Mac, bringing support for PWAs to all desktop and mobile platforms, making it easy to create installable apps, delivered through the web.
-Let’s dive in and see what’s new for developers in Chrome 73!
+Let's dive in and see what's new for developers in Chrome 73!
 layout: 'layouts/blog-post.njk'
 date: 2019-03-12